tumBAIS/Feature-Selection-Newsvendor/README.md

 | GS_SS_ERM_l0 | GS_ERM_l0 with Shuffle & Split cross-validation |
 | GS_SS_ERM_l1 | GS_ERM_l1 with Shuffle & Split cross-validation |

+### Example program call

+As an example, the following command reads the specified file from the `data` directory and solves the corresponding instance using the Bilevel Feature Selection (BFS) method:

+`./newsvendor-features BL ../data/n300-m8-linear-l1-s6.train 1 1`